 We produce a video-based small group study for everyone to use, which keeps the entire congregation on track together and makes it easier for people to begin hosting their own groups.

-Just before the campaign begins, we host a gathering for potential new group hosts for a night of training and inspiration, which gives another opportunity to share the vision for the campaign with key leaders.
+Just before the campaign begins, we host a gathering for potential small group hosts with a night of training and inspiration, which gives another opportunity to share the vision for the campaign with key leaders.

 The more advanced notice your team has about the messages in the series, the better they can plan for high-impact services.